pkarsy/AutomaticSchoolBellTimer/README.md

 - An excellent web based installer.
 No software is needed for installation (only a chrome based browser) and it is working the same on all operating systems.
 - Easy recovery and setting the WIFI credentials using the same tasmota web installer (or any serial terminal if you prefer).

-Implementing all those features within the language, is way more difficult than the school-timer itself.

 ### How Tasmota is getting the time from the Internet.
-NOTE: This crusial operation is performed by the Tasmota system itself and not by the "timetable.be" script.
+This crusial operation is performed by the Tasmota system itself and not by the "timetable.be" script.
 It is using the ubiquous and ultra reliable NTP protocol.
-Practically there is no network provider blocking NTP.
 The buildin servers just work, so no need to configure anything.

-### Other boards apart from DevKit
+### Using other boards instead of DevKit
+The most important defference between boards is the ESP chip.
+We have 3 options here: ESP32 ESP32-S2 ESP32-C3

+- ESP32 boards(like DevKit) are prefered over ESP32-S2 or ESP32-C3.
+They always come with a dedicated USB-serial chip (CP2102, CH9102, CH340) and this characteristic allows easy programming and recovering.

-- ESP32 boards are prefered over ESP32-S2 or ESP32-C3.
-I have witnessed some instability whith C3 : When the ESP32-C3 cannot find an AccessPoint, frequently crashes.
+- ESP32-C3.
+I have witnessed some instability whith C3(at 2025) : When the ESP32-C3 does not find an AccessPoint, frequently crashes.
 It recovers immediatelly but lets stay on the safe side.
-- Another very good point in favor of ESP32 boards, is they always come with a dedicated USB-serial chip (CP2102, CH9102, CH340).
-Many C3 and S2 boards use USB-serial implemented by the ESP itself, and the Tasmota installation/recovery is unstable, as the board vanishes and reappears on chip resets.
+Some boards do not have Serial ardware.

+- ESP32-S2.
+No Hardware Serial.
+Some boards come without PSRAM and are practically unusable.

-- ESP32 LOLIN32 Lite.
-Do not connect a LiPo battery.
-You can drive an SSR, but no 5V output for a relay.
-Only 1 GND pin, but for the very low power DS3231 we can simulate VCC and GND with GPIO pins.
+- There are many board specific limitations.
+For example for ESP32 LOLIN32 Lite: The battery charger must not be used, no 5V output for a relay.
+Only 1 GND pin (we can simulate VCC and GND with GPIO pins)

-We aware
+- Avoid tiny boards, almost always are missing crusial parts like Serial, GND etc.

 - **ESP8266 boards do NOT work.** The do not support the Berry scripting language.
-The boards that i have tested are :
-- ESP32 WROOM-32D devkit boards, 30 and 38 pin versions.
-Very popular, with 5V power pin (You can power a relay breakout whith this) and plenty of GPIO and GND pins.
-This is the safest option.
-There is also a screw terminal adapter wich makes the assembly even easier.

 ### Relays and SSR